KDE/sink/docs/resource.md

 # Pipeline
 A pipeline is an assembly of a set of preprocessors with a defined order.
 A modification is always persisted at the end of the pipeline once all preprocessors have been processed.

+# Synchronization / Change Replay
+* The synchronization can either:
+    * Generate a full diff directly on top of the db.
+The diffing process can work against a single revision/snapshot (using transactions).
+It then generates a necessary changeset for the store.
+    * If the source supports incremental changes the changeset can directly be generated from that information.

+The changeset is then simply inserted in the regular modification queue and processed like all other modifications.
+The synchronizer has to ensure only changes are replayed to the source that didn't come from it already.